GARDENZ ORGANIC FARMS

 • Eggs roll out onto a belt for collection.

 Cage free means hens are not kept inside small cages, but they still live indoors inside a barn or shed.
-They can walk, stretch and flap their wings, which is a step ahead of cages.
+They can walk, stretch, and flap their wings, which is a step ahead of cages.

 • No small wire cages for each hen.

-• Hens move freely inside the barn.
+• Hens can move freely inside the barn.

 Free range hens can move inside a barn and also have access to an outdoor area for at least part of the day.
-They can peck, scratch and show more natural behaviour.
+They can peck, scratch, and show more natural behaviour.

 • Freedom to move indoors and outdoors.